Christ is Our High Priest

 (Hebrews 5:11-6:3)

-The writer had many things to say about Jesus, but those he is writing to are not listening carefully enough to understand his points.
-Their listening skills were sluggish and the topic at hand was difficult to explain.
+The writer had many things to say about Jesus, but those he wrote to did not listen carefully enough to understand his points.
+Their listening skills were sluggish, and the topic was difficult to explain.

-There really was no excuse for this because they should have reached the point of being able to teach others, but instead, they need someone to explain the basics to them all over again.
-Staying with the basic topics means they remain immature Christians who are not accustomed to the Scriptures (II Timothy 2:15; Ezra 7:10; I Timothy 1:5-8).
+There was no excuse for this because they should have reached the point of being able to teach others, but instead, they needed someone to explain the basics to them all over again.
+Staying with the basic topics means they remain immature Christians not accustomed to the Scriptures (II Timothy 2:15; Ezra 7:10; I Timothy 1:5-8).
 Teachers have to be mature Christians (II Timothy 2:2).

-Mature Christians, through continual practice, are able to distinguish between right and wrong.
+Mature Christians, through continual practice, can distinguish between right and wrong.
 This implies that immature Christians often make mistakes about the difference between good and evil (I Corinthians 14:20; Ephesians 4:14).
 Thus, a lack of effort will lead to you forget what you’ve learned (James 1:22-25; II Timothy 3:6-7; II Peter 1:5-11).

-Those first principles that they should have solidly known and gone on to other topics are:
+Those first principles that they should have solidly known and gone beyond to other topics are:

 These are subjects that the writer believes every new Christian should be taught and understand well.